University of Washington,

 Faculty Contact Information

-My goal is to disrupt systemic practices and structures that limit how people from minoritized backgrounds can engage with biomedical research.
-I am chair of the Biochemistry DEI committee, a founding member of the UW School of Medicine Basic Sciences Task force for justice, diversity, equity, and inclusion, and an active member of the Allies program.
+My goal is to disrupt systemic practices and structures that limit how people from historically excluded backgrounds can engage with biomedical research.
+I am chair of the Biochemistry DEI committee, a founding member of the UW School of Medicine Basic Sciences Task force for justice, diversity, equity, and inclusion, and co-director of the UW Allies program.

-Anti-racism and gender affirming training by Lavendar Rights Project.
+Anti-racism and gender affirming training (Lavender Rights Project) – 2021

-PR2ISM STEMM(S) Mentoring Education Series, Session 1: Considerations for cultivating equitable mentoring ecosystems.
+Mentoring Education Series, Session 1: Considerations for cultivating equitable mentoring ecosystems.
 Featuring Beronda Montgomery, PhD.
+(PR2ISM STEMM(S)) – 2020

-Building Healthy Workplaces Training: Community Strategies & Individual Skills to Prevent Sexual Harassment, UW SafeCampus.
+Building Healthy Workplaces Training: Community Strategies & Individual Skills to Prevent Sexual Harassment (UW SafeCampus) – 2020

 Accepting Students For: